Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13839: Ptah, straight beard
 - 1383A: same
 - 1383B: same
-- 1387A: strange image
+- 1387A: strange image: ONE HUNDRED
-- 1387B: bigger tits: ONE HUNDRED
+- 1387B: bigger tits
 - 1387B: same
 - 13A6E: wings in V-shape
 - 13A79: differ from 13A7A, maybe draw hind legs in other fashion